rubysg/rubysg-reboot/README.md

 ## Workflow

-Go ahead and fork the app, checkout a branch, work on a feature/bug/chore and submit it as a Pull Request.
+Fork the app, checkout a branch, work on a feature/bug/chore and submit it as a Pull Request.

 ### Core Contributors

 I'll be adding folks as core contributors to the repo too when you chalk up enough contributions.

-As a core contributor, you'll get access to the repo and can help with review and management of Pull Requests.
+As a core contributor, you'll get access to the repo and can help with review and management of PRs.
 You'll also be listed in this readme as a core contributor and possibly get deployment rights in the future.

 ### Voluntary Contributors

-Fork away and just start writing code (with tests).
+Just start writing code (with tests if possible).
 Make a Pull Request when you are done.

-I'm sure you can help with typos, design tweaks etc. The core contributors will review and merge in your PRs.
+Help with typos, design tweaks etc!
+The core contributors will review and merge in your PRs.

 ## Testing